isomerpages/nlb-sure/_events/lets-be-sure-prog.md

 “Let’s be S.U.R.E. together!” features talks and workshops on keeping informed, safe and S.U.R.E. while navigating the online world.
 Take your pick from the range of online and on-site programmes and stay sure together.

-For the most updated information on each programme, please visit the respective event links.
+For the most updated information on each programme, please visit the respective event links below or via our [EventBrite collections page](https://www.eventbrite.com/cc/lets-be-sure-together-2280469).

 | Date/Day        | **Time**      | **Venue**                        | **Programme**                                                |
 | --------------- | ------------- | -------------------------------- | ------------------------------------------------------------ |